 Booking your visit to the Devil’s Pool

 Warning: don’t book the trip from guides on the street.
-Only one company is legally allowed to do the trips and complies to the safety measures.
+Only one company is legally allowed to do the trips and complies with the safety measures.

 The official tour-operator does 5 trips each day.
 Depending on the hour you choose it’s a different rate.
 This has to do with extra accommodation like food and drinks on the island.

-If you are coming from Victoria Falls it is possible you have to pay an extra visa fee to enter Zambia and Zimbabwe again.
-I recommend getting the double entry visa when entering Zimbabwe upon your arrival in Victoria Falls.
+If you are coming from Victoria Falls you have to pay an extra visa fee to enter Zambia and Zimbabwe again.
+I recommend getting the double-entry visa when entering Zimbabwe upon your first arrival in Victoria Falls.
 This way you have fewer costs and hassle at the border going to Zambia.

 A couple of FAQs and worries I had while booking the Devil’s Pool visit